JOiiNT-LAB/abb_wrapper/README.md

 * Password: **robotics**

 By default, the **Default User** does not have the grant *Remote Start and Stop in Auto* (run rapid routine from the WAN port in Auto mode).

-The steps to configure the user accounts are:
+The steps to configure the user account are:
 1. Using RobotStudio log-in on the controller as Administrator (usually with the user **Admin** and password **robotics**).
 2. On the Controller tab, in the Access group, click Authenticate and then click `Edit User Account`.
 3. On the tab roles check if the grant *Remote Start and Stop in Auto* is checked for the role of the Default User.